WolframResearch/wolfram-notebook-embedder/docs/NotebookAPI.md

 #### scrollToElement

 Scrolls the specified element into view.
+[Cloud 1.56]

 + Parameters